jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

 ### 44 Principal functions of Council
-(1) The principal functions of the Council shall be— (a) To promote health and to encourage healthy lifestyles, whether through the provision of sponsorship or otherwise; and (b)
+(1) The principal functions of the Council shall be— (a) to promote health and to encourage healthy lifestyles, whether through the provision of sponsorship or otherwise; and (b)
-(2) For the purposes of its principal functions, the Council may provide sponsorship to— (a) Any person or organisation involved in sports participation, artistic endeavour, cultural pursuits, or recreational activities; or
+(2) For the purposes of its principal functions, the Council may provide sponsorship to— (a) any person or organisation involved in sports participation, artistic endeavour, cultural pursuits, or recreational activities; or
-  (b) Any person or organisation involved in arranging any sporting, artistic, or recreational activity; or (c) Any person or organisation in accordance with section 56 of this Act.
+  (b) any person or organisation involved in arranging any sporting, artistic, or recreational activity; or (c) any person or organisation in accordance with section 56.
 (3) The Council also has any other functions conferred on it by the Minister in accordance with section 112 of the Crown Entities Act 2004.

 ### 45 Membership of Council